 "recycle_meshes": The value (Boolean) of this property instructs the pipeline to search for mesh matches for recycling a previously generated FEM mesh if set to true.
-If this property is not specified, the default behavior of the pipeline is false, meaning that it will not search for and recycle a mesh match (see ModelSearcher (S26 Text) and mesh_dependent_model.json (S7 Text)).
+If this property is not specified, the default behavior of the pipeline is false, meaning that it will not search for and recycle a mesh match (see ModelSearcher (\$26 Text) and mesh_dependent_model.json (\$7 Text)).
 Optional.

 "break_points": The value (Boolean) of each breakpoint results in the program terminating or continuing with the next Model index.
 In Runner, the program checks that at most one breakpoint is true and throws an exception otherwise.
 The breakpoint locations enable the user to run only up to certain steps of the pipeline, which can be particularly useful for debugging.
 If a breakpoint is not defined, the default behavior is false (i.e., the pipeline continues beyond the breakpoint).
+Note: specifying a break point via command line arguments will override any break points set in your run config.
 Optional.

 "models_exit_status": The value ([Boolean, ...]) of this property indicates if Java successfully made the FEMs for the corresponding model indices ("models" property).
 The user does not need to include this property before performing a run of the pipeline, as it is automatically added in Java (COMSOL FEM processes) and is then used to inform Python operations for making NEURON simulations.
 The value will contain one value for each Model listed in "models".
 If a Model fails, the pipeline will skip it and proceed to the next one.
-Automatically added
+Automatically added.

 "keep": The value (Boolean) of each property results in the program keeping or deleting large COMSOL .mph files for the "debug_geom.mph", "mesh.mph" and bases/ for a given Model.
 If a keep property is not defined, the default behavior is true and the associated .mph file is saved.
-If "mesh.mph" is saved, the file can later be used if another Model is a suitable "mesh match" and "recycle_meshes" is true (see ModelSearcher (\$26 Text) and mesh_dependent_model.json (\$7 Text)).
+If "mesh.mph" is saved, the file can later be used if another Model is a suitable "mesh match" and "recycle_meshes" is true (see ModelSearcher (S26 Text) and mesh_dependent_model.json (S7 Text)).
 If bases/ are saved, a new Sim for a previously computed Sample and Model can be probed along new fibersets/ to create potentials/.
 Optional.

 "partial_fem": The value (Boolean) of each property results in the program terminating after building the COMSOL FEM geometry for only the cuff ("cuff_only") or only the nerve ("nerve_only").
 The program terminates after the "debug_geom.mph" file is created.
 If the "partial_fem" JSON Object is not included, the value of each Boolean is treated as false, meaning that the "debug_geom.mph" file will contain the nerve and cuff electrode.
 An error is thrown if the user may set both values for "cuff_only" and "nerve_only" to true.
 To build the geometry of both the cuff and the nerve, but not proceed with meshing or solving the FEM, the user should set the value for "post_geom_run" under "break_points" to true.
+Overriden if the "partial_fem" command line argument is used.
 Optional.